-Delivered part-time over five months, Leading Edge is designed to enable the transition of aspiring and early career female managers into confident, capable and motivated leaders.
+Delivered part-time over four months, Leading Edge is designed to enable the transition of aspiring and early career female managers into confident, capable and motivated leaders.
 The program equips participants with the knowledge and behavioural insights required for successful leadership, embedding and functionalising new learnings as real world behaviour and action.
 Informed by fourteen years of experience in developing emerging female talent, the program focuses on tangible, relevant outcomes tailored to the needs of each participant.

 “The program was a really enjoyable and positive experience.
 It is a great way to learn about practical leadership in a safe, diverse and productive environment.
 The workshops were really good and the facilitators were excellent.
 It is also helpful to do a course that is reasonably flexible from a time commitment perspective.
 I learnt just so much throughout the program and have been able to utilise these learnings in the workplace.”

 Participants attend two, virtual workshop days, interacting with peers across multiple industries.
 The workshop days are segmented into three high impact sessions with breaks in-between.
 During the workshop days, participants come together to work collaboratively on real-time challenges and build powerful alliances.
 The unique format offers valuable insight informed by collective experience as well as reflective practice.

 Participants undertake a capability assessment to evaluate their ability in key areas.
 Results from this assessment help inform each participant’s developmental focus and support them to achieve their objectives.
 The assessment is revisited at the end of the program.
 A comparison of the two sets of results enables each participant to measure their progress and achievements and identify those areas that may still require their continued attention.